wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 ### OAuth app policy

-OAuth app policies look for suspicious behaviour in OAuth apps such as requiring a high level of permissions.
+OAuth app policies look for suspicious behavior in OAuth apps such as requiring a high level of permissions.

 ### Session policy